 Dow Inc. (DOW) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the materials science had gained 3.08% over the past month.
-This has outpaced the Basic Materials sector's loss of 1.29% and the S&P 500's gain of 1.91% in that time.
+Prior to today's trading, shares of the materials science had gained 2.71% over the past month.
+This has lagged the Basic Materials sector's gain of 3.87% and the S&P 500's gain of 4.55% in that time.

-Investors will be hoping for strength from DOW as it approaches its next earnings release, which is expected to be April 22, 2021.
-In that report, analysts expect DOW to post earnings of $1.05 per share.
-This would mark year-over-year growth of 77.97%.
+Wall Street will be looking for positivity from DOW as it approaches its next earnings report date.
+This is expected to be April 22, 2021.
+On that day, DOW is projected to report earnings of $0.70 per share, which would represent year-over-year growth of 18.64%.
 Meanwhile, our latest consensus estimate is calling for revenue of $10.71 billion, up 9.65% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $4.22 per share and revenue of $43.67 billion, which would represent changes of +154.22% and +13.32%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for DOW.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for DOW.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 19.97% higher.
-DOW is currently sporting a Zacks Rank of #2 (Buy).
+Within the past 30 days, our consensus EPS projection has moved 16.85% higher.
+DOW is holding a Zacks Rank of #1 (Strong Buy) right now.

-Valuation is also important, so investors should note that DOW has a Forward P/E ratio of 14.98 right now.
-For comparison, its industry has an average Forward P/E of 18.38, which means DOW is trading at a discount to the group.
+In terms of valuation, DOW is currently trading at a Forward P/E ratio of 15.14.
+This represents a discount compared to its industry's average Forward P/E of 18.2.

-It is also worth noting that DOW currently has a PEG ratio of 0.78.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-DOW's industry had an average PEG ratio of 1.61 as of yesterday's close.
+Investors should also note that DOW has a PEG ratio of 0.78 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Chemical - Diversified stocks are, on average, holding a PEG ratio of 1.59 based on yesterday's closing prices.

 To follow DOW in the coming trading sessions, be sure to utilize Zacks.com.